 This is the first out of a series of 3 sci-fi round-table interviews with Ramez Naam, William Hertling, and Greg Bear that I did last November in Seattle.
 It was produced by Richard and Tatyana Sundvall and generously hosted by Greg and Astrid Bear.
 [Special thanks to our cinematographer Ian Sun for both recording and editing.]

-After two previous low tech interviews, it was about time to give Ramez Naam the proper video quality that his work deserves.
-Ramez is a public speaker, futurist and an author of some of my most favorite science fiction action-thrillers.
+After two previous low-tech interviews, it was about time to give Ramez Naam the proper video quality that his work deserves.
+Ramez is a public speaker, futurist, and author of some of my favorite science fiction action thrillers.

 My favorite quote that I will take away from this interview with Ramez Naam is:

 The future isn’t set in stone!
 The shape that it takes depends quite a lot on the choices that we make as individuals and as a society. […] The future can be even better if we can make the right choices together!

 As always you can listen to or download the audio file above or scroll down and watch the video interview in full.
 To show your support you can write a review on iTunes, make a direct donation, or become a patron on Patreon.

 Ramez spent 13 years at Microsoft, where he led teams developing early versions of Microsoft Outlook, Internet Explorer, and the Bing search engine.
 His career has focused on bringing advanced collaboration, communication, and information retrieval capabilities to roughly one billion people around the world, and took him to the role of Partner and Director of Program Management within Microsoft, with deep experience leading teams working on cutting edge technologies such as machine learning, search, massive-scale services, and artificial intelligence.